EmanueleBrotti/Walke-/README.md

 - right now Walke- supports only one output per instruction, this might change in the future
 - each line can only contain one instruction, or be left empty
 - comments as always are ignored
+- the map won't be compiled if the script encounters an error

 ## How to compile a Walke- script